What to Look for Before Signing a Mineral Lease

 This is one of the most important clauses in any lease.
 Some leases allow the operator to deduct gathering, transportation, processing, and marketing costs from your royalty.
 Others are "cost-free" or "free of deductions" at the wellhead.

-The difference can be significant.
-If your gross royalty is $1,000 but deductions take $300, you're only getting $700.
-A cost-free lease would have paid you the full $1,000.
+The difference can be dramatic.
+In one documented example, post-production deductions consumed 88% of the gross natural gas royalty.
+A cost-free lease would have paid the full gross amount.
 Read this clause carefully and negotiate it if you can.
+For more detail, review your lease language carefully.

 Pooling and Unitization